 A rustic mini cast iron apple pie is another fun way to serve Grandma’s Favorite Apple Pie.
-One recipe will make two 6.5-inch mini pies.
+One recipe will make one 6.5-inch mini pie.

 Bite-size apple pie tarts are made similarly, however, instead of using a pie pan you’ll need to use mini tart pans.
 No top crust is necessary, just a light dusting of powdered sugar after they are finished baking.

 If you love apple pie then you’ll love Apple Pie Oatmeal for breakfast or snack time.